 Layering your skincare products isn’t anything new, have you ever had a facial in a lovely spa before it amount of layers that are applied and then taken off is astonishing.
 Not only is this designed to feel relaxing, you will also find it’s the ideal way of reaping the rewards of the active ingredients used and leave the room glowing!
 There’s nothing stopping you from doing your own mini version on a daily basis, it’s just a case of figuring out which work together.

 Can vitamin C be used with glycolic acid?

 This boils down to pH levels, I understand this is something you haven’t thought about since a secondary school science lesson, but this is an important factor to remember when using skincare ingredients together.
 Vitamin C for example has a reputation for being unstable when it isn’t formulated into balancing skin products, such as serums.
-You’ll find that in these formulas vitamin C is on the lower side of the pH scale at around 3 which keeps it as neutral as possible, but effective at delivering results.
-You want to keep it at around this level when you apply it onto the skin which tends to have a more alkaline pH level.
+You’ll find that in these formulas vitamin C is on the acidic side of the pH scale at around 3, but effective at delivering results.
+You want to keep it at around this level when you apply it onto the skin as the pH levels are also acidic.

 Can you use AHA and vitamin C together?

 As I have already mentioned, it’s important to remember to keep the pH levels in your skincare routine balanced and working effectively together.
 Any form of AHA will have a similar effect as glycolic acid so just ensure you use it the same way I described.
 One important point to take into consideration is your skin type as this will determine which (if any) AHAs you can use and how often you can use them in your daily routine.
 Oily skin types for example will benefit from glycolic acid and the BHA salicylic acid, whilst more dry skins will prefer lactic acid or the gentle PHAs.
 As always, I strongly suggest that if you are new to any of these ingredients you must perform a patch test for 24 hours before applying any of the product on your skin.